grafana/plugin-tools/packages/create-plugin/README.md

 Run the command in the folder where you want to store your plugins.
 The new plugin will be scaffolded in a sub-directory of the folder where you run the command.

-You can run the command with the package manager of your choice:
+Create Plugin can be used with NPM, PNPM or Yarn 1.
+The plugin will be scaffolded to use your preferred package manager.
+Run the command with the package manager of your choice:

 #### [`npx`](https://github.com/npm/npx)